CandleGod/WompWomp/Simple_Projects/readme.md

-# Welcome to Womp^2
+# Womp^2 Simple Projects
-*This is a practice github repository for CandleGod*
+*Simple Projects that have nothing to do with school*
 ___